kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 ### 3D model:

-This is the first prototype of the electroconductive sensor for my final project.
-As I need the parto to be watertight I choose SLA priting, then as We don't have transparent resin available I made a window on my part to place a transparent laser cutted plate.
-I followed design principles using nervs and reincorcing the unions using chamflers or roundings.
+This is the first prototype of the electro-conductive sensor for my final project.
+As I need the part to be watertight I choose SLA printing, then as We don't have transparent resin available I made a window on my part to place a transparent plate.
+I followed design principles using nerves and reinforcing the unions using chamflers or rounding.
 It will be very difficult for a 5 axis milling machine to reproduce the shape, but it's possible to make 2 parts mold of course.

 [More info about my project here.](../../projects/final-project/)